enkidevs/curriculum/python/python-core/looping/break-and-continue-statements.md

 ## Revision

-Which keyword is used to terminate the current loop, then resuming code execution at the following statement?
+Which keyword is used to terminate the current loop?

 ???